Providing Relationships and Sex Education for Special Learners An Essential Guide for Developing RSE Provision

-This book provides practical guidance for teachers and SENCOs who require the knowledge, skills and confidence to deliver effective RSE to young people with Special Educational Needs.
-It offers both specific support tailored to pupils with PMLD and SLD, Down’s Syndrome and Autism, as well as broad support to embed a whole-school approach in mainstream and special settings.
+This book provides practical guidance for teachers and Special Educational Needs Coordinators (SENCOs) who require the knowledge, skills and confidence to deliver effective RSE to young people with Special Educational Needs.
+It offers both specific support tailored to pupils with Profound & Multiple Learning Difficulties (PMLD) and Severe Learning Difficulties (SLD), Down’s Syndrome and Autism, as well as broad support to embed a whole-school approach in mainstream and special settings.
 Chapters guide the reader through a range of key topics, with advice, strategies and ready-to-use resources to teach RSE in a positive and respectful way.

 Introduction: The Importance of Relevant RSE for Special Learners Chapter 1: Whole School RSE Assessment and Development Planning Chapter 2: Developing Staff Confidence in the delivery of RSE Chapter 3: Getting Parents on board Chapter 4: RSE for PMLD & SLD: Strategies & Teaching Ideas Chapter 5: RSE for Down’s Syndrome: Strategies & Teaching Ideas Chapter 6: RSE for ASD: Strategies & Teaching Ideas Chapter 7: Planning Ahead: Securing Sustained Development in RSE Appendix 1 Self Assessment, Learner Assessment Appendix 2 Staff Questionnaire